-\section{Acknowledgments}
+\section{Acknowledgments.}

-We would like to thank Xiaobin Sun (Jiangsu Normal University) and Wei Wei (Huazhong University of Science and Technology) for helpful discussions.
+\textbf{Acknowledgements}.
+We would like to thank Dr.~Wei Wei (Huazhong University of Science and Technology, China) and Prof.~Xiaobin Sun (Jiangsu Normal University, China) for their helpful discussions.
 The research of Y. Zhang was supported by the NSFC grant 11901202.
-The research of X. Wang was supported by the NSFC grant 11901159.
-The research of Z. Wang was supported by the NSFC grants 11531006 and 11771449.
+The work of Q. Huang was supported by FCT, Portugal, project PTDC/MAT-STA/28812/2017.
+The research of X. Wang was supported by the NSFC grant 11901159 and is supported by the Natural Science Foundation of Henan Province of China (Grant No. 232300420110).
+The research of Z. Wang was supported by the NSFC grant.
+11531006 and 11771449.